leonsilicon/monkeytalk/docs/CONTRIBUTING_BASIC.md

 ### Basic Contributions

-This file details how to create basic contributions to Monkeytype purely through the use of GitHub's web UI.
+This file details how to create basic contributions to Monkeytalk purely through the use of GitHub's web UI.
 This means you will not need to set up a local development environment of any kind; all you'll need is a browser that can access GitHub and a GitHub account.

 Given the above, you should only be using this guide if you plan on making changes that do not impact the functionality of the website.
 Examples of such cases would be translation fixes, language additions, or quote additions.